She worked on it for over 4 years, and openly admits to being a little jittery first time she soloed'.

 Or else go clamming.

-Now the rake is an extension of my arm, its tines tickling the mud beneath the water.
+These days the rake is an extension of my arm, its tines tickling the mud beneath the water.
 I can feel shapes, I can feel density.
 A tine or two bump against a clam, my sympathetic system reacts.
 Against a stone, nothing.

 The horseshoe crabs are safe again.
 The clams are not.